 Running a campaign in a city of more than 130,000 people is a big undertaking.
-Laura has always self-financed to the extent that she can, but to be successful, she’s going to need your help this time around.
+Laura has always self-financed to the extent that she can, but to be successful, she’s going to need your help to get re-elected.

 No financial contribution is too small.